boazbk/tcs/lec_17_model_rand.md

 The fact that there _exists_ a pseudorandom generator does not mean that there is one that can be efficiently computed.
-However, it turns out that we can turn complexity "on its head" and used the assumed _non existence_ of fast algorithms for problems such as 3SAT to obtain pseudorandom generators that can then be used to transform randomized algorithms into deterministic ones.
+However, it turns out that we can turn complexity "on its head" and use the assumed _non existence_ of fast algorithms for problems such as 3SAT to obtain pseudorandom generators that can then be used to transform randomized algorithms into deterministic ones.
 This is known as the _Hardness vs Randomness_ paradigm.
 A number of results along those lines, most of whom are ourside the scope of this course, have led researchers to believe the following conjecture: